 While I'm currently engrossed in my drama selections for this fall season, I wanted to write about a long-awaited sequel that I watched in between the summer and fall broadcasting seasons.
 That sequel is FIRST CLASS 2, the follow-up to summer 2014's 'FIRST CLASS'.
-By now the show is old news since it aired in the fall of 2014, but it was long-awaited by me because its English subs have been nowhere to be found.
-But since I don't really need them anymore, I decided why wait? and started watching it on good ol' Bilibili.
+By now the show is old news since it aired in the fall of 2014, but here I am getting to it now.
 Six months after leaving her post as fashion editor at FIRST CLASS magazine to pursue her lifelong dream of being a designer, Yoshinari Chinami (Sawajiri Erika) has managed to join the roster as a lead designer at TATSUKO YANO, one of the most venerable and avant-garde fashion houses in Japan.
-And let me tell you, the ploys and backbiting that make up this season make last season's antics look like hopscoth.
+And let me tell you, the ploys and backbiting of this season make last season's antics look like hopscotch.
 Keep it cute.
 Trust nobody.

 FIRST CLASS 2 (ファースト クラス) - Fuji TV/2014